AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-success">:bulb: **Tips:**
 * Shifts are not needed if you are unsure when your staff is available to start!
 * Shifts are automatically deleted when the date has passed so you don't need to edit it!
-* If you want to preserve past shifts records, you should make copies of the .json file and archive it!
+* If you want to preserve past shifts records, you should make copies of the .json file and archive it before the shift is deleted!
 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraints:**